-Scratch Gravel Solid Waste District includes residents living in the greater Helena Valley, Canyon Creek and Marysville.
+Scratch Gravel Solid Waste District includes greater Helena Valley, Canyon Creek, and Marysville residents.
 Residents pay an annual assessment on their tax bill for disposal of their solid waste.
 Marysville is a sub-district of the Scratch Gravel District.
 The residents of Marysville have a higher assessment to use the convenience site on Marysville Road.
 The annual assessment does not include any collection service.
 Residents must self-haul their waste to the Transfer Station or hire a private hauler to take it to the Transfer Station.
 The Scratch Gravel Solid Waste Management District consists of five members: serving staggered three-year terms appointed by the Board of County Commissioners, one member appointed by the Board of Health, and one County Commissioner.

-Canyon Creek and Marysville residents may self-haul their waste to the solid waste container site on the Marysville Road or to the Transfer Station.
-The Marysville Container Site does not have scales and the attendant estimates the quantity of waste dropped off by the resident.
-The Marysville site should have a scale installed for more accurate waste tonnage data.
+Canyon Creek and Marysville residents may self-haul their waste to the solid waste container site on Marysville Road or the Transfer Station.
+The Marysville Container Site does not have scales, and the attendant estimates the quantity of waste dropped off by the resident.
+A scale should be installed at the Marysville site for more accurate waste tonnage data.
 An evaluation of sub-districts will be completed at a later date.